Updated on November 3rd, 2024 By Felix Martinez

 Growth Prospects

 The company’s past growth has been the result of a series of secular trends, which are, in fact, still present today.
-Given that corporate debt has been very popular in the last decade, buoyed by low global interest rates, business ratings have been important.
+Since corporate debt has been very popular in the last decade, buoyed by low global interest rates, business ratings have been important.
 With the recent increase in interest rates, investors are likely to keep a close eye on these ratings.
 However, as a result of increased rates, fewer debt issuances arise, negatively impacting S&P Global’s results.

 Share buybacks will also aid in growth on a per-share basis.
 The company also noted it was starting a new $1.3 billion accelerated share repurchase program, worth about 1% of the current float.